Tutorial: Ecospace maps

 Attribution

-The underlying spatial model used for this tutorial was developed by the EISA project, led by NIVA.
+The underlying spatial model used for the first part of tutorial was developed by the EISA project, coordinated by NIVA.